Marti2405/Poisson-Equation-Solver/README.md

 To run this code you will need Julia installed in your pc.
 You can download it here : https://julialang.org/downloads/

-This code uses 3 Julia packages (SparseArrays, LinearAlgebra and PyPlot).
+This code uses 3 Julia packages : SparseArrays, LinearAlgebra and PyPlot.

 To install this packages run this commands in the Julia terminal :